eleanor-em/ccc/README.md

 It's a language where the only types are "complex number" and "matrix of complex numbers".
 In particular, this means you cannot compare values except for exact equality.
 Good luck.

 ## What?
 This project implements (a subset of) the ℂ programming language.
 Some sample files are located in `examples/`.
 The Cargo project produces LLVM IR and dumps it in `out/`, then executes it with a JIT.

+## How?
+Make sure you've installed LLVM 12 through your packager manager.
 To fully compile source code:
 1. `cargo run foo.ccc`
 2. `llc out/foo.ll`
 3. `as out/foo.s -o out/foo.o`